-Keller Law Offices got a third degree assault case dismissed in Hennepin County.
+Keller Criminal Defense Attorneys got a third degree assault case dismissed in Hennepin County.
 The case involved a fight between two men after having been out drinking most of the evening.
 A fight broke out and her client was charged for assaulting the alleged victim.
 The client, however, was trying to break up the fight and did not instigate or start it.
 The alleged victim had a fracture to his jaw as a result of the fight.
 A fracture is “substantial bodily harm” under the statute and constitutes third degree assault.
 Ms. Stein was able to show that her client was also a victim in the case and not the aggressor.
 Through images, Ms. Stein was able to show that her client was also seriously injured.
 By pointing out many inconsistencies in different witnesses statements, Ms. Stein was able to convince the prosecutor that her client was a victim, not an aggressor.

 What is third degree assault?